run-ai/docs/docs/platform-admin/workloads/assets/credentials.md

       a.
 By adding it to the Environment asset.
       b.
 By adding it ad-hoc as part of the workload.

+---
-## Creating Credentials using an ‘existing secret’
+## Creating secrets in advance

-An ‘existing secret’ can be created by an Infrastructure administrator who has access to the cluster:

-1. Locate the secret’s file in the Run:ai namespace: `runai`
+Add secrets in advance to be used when creating credentials via the Run:ai UI.

+Follow the steps below for each required scope:

+=== "Cluster scope"
-2. Label the secret in the cluster per scope to provide Run:ai with visibility and authorization to share the secret:
+    1. Create the secret in the Run:ai namespace (runai)
-    1. For ‘cluster’ scope - `run.ai/cluster-wide: "true"`
-    2. For ‘department’ scope - `run.ai/department: "<name of department>"`
-    3. For ‘project’ scope - no labels are required
+    2. To authorize Run:ai to use the secret, label it: `run.ai/cluster-wide: "true"`
     3. Label the secret with the correct credential type:
         1. Docker registry - `run.ai/cluster-wide: "docker-registry"`
         2. Access key - `run.ai/cluster-wide: "access-key"`
         3. Username and password - `run.ai/cluster-wide: "password"`
+        4. Generic secret - `run.ai/cluster-wide: "generic"` ֿ

+=== "Department scope"

+    1. Create the secret in the Run:ai namespace (runai)
+    2. To authorize Run:ai to use the secret, label it: `run.ai/department: "<name of department>"`
+    3. Label the secret with the correct credential type:
+        1. Docker registry - `run.ai/cluster-wide: "docker-registry"`
+        2. Access key - `run.ai/cluster-wide: "access-key"`
+        3. Username and password - `run.ai/cluster-wide: "password"`
         4. Generic secret - `run.ai/cluster-wide: "generic"`

+=== "Project scope"

+    1. Create the secret in the project’s namespace
+    2. Label the secret with the correct credential type:
+        1. Docker registry - `run.ai/cluster-wide: "docker-registry"`
+        2. Access key - `run.ai/cluster-wide: "access-key"`
+        3. Username and password - `run.ai/cluster-wide: "password"`
+        4. Generic secret - `run.ai/cluster-wide: "generic"`

-The secret now appears in the list of existing secrets while creating credentials in the Run:ai UI.
+The secret is now displayed for that scope in the list of existing secrets.

 ## Using API

 To view the available actions, go to the [Credentials](https://app.run.ai/api/docs#tag/Credentials) API reference